quick-lint/quick-lint-js/README.md

 ## Values

 * **Performance**.
-You use quick-lint-js in text editors and IDEs to show bugs as they written. quick-lint-js must be *fast* to make feedback *responsive*.
+You use quick-lint-js in text editors and IDEs to show bugs as they are written. quick-lint-js must be *fast* to make feedback *responsive*.
   * **Small design**.
 The less infrastructure and developer conveniences used within quick-lint-js, the less time quick-lint-js wastes due to this bloat.
   * **Few features**.
 Features add run-time costs.
 With fewer features,